 A Christian knows, believes and lives a life

-in humble thankfulness for the gift of grace.
+in humble thankfulness for the

 Jesus died on the cross to take the sins of the world for us so that we could live in the presence of God in heaven.
 He rose from the grave defeating death, returned to heaven with God and sent His Holy Spirit to live in His people.